visual-layer/visuallayer/README.md

 ![image](./imgs/issues.png)

-`vl-datasets` provides a convenient way to access these datasets in Python.
+`vl-datasets` provides a convenient way to access these cleaned datasets in Python.

 Alternatively, for each dataset in this repo, we provide a `.csv` file that lists the problematic images from the dataset.